 The Borough Plan will play a key role in shaping the future of the Borough of Nuneaton and Bedworth up to 2031.
 It will influence what development will take place, how much, and where within the Borough it will be located.
 The Borough Plan outlines a spatial vision and strategic objectives for the area along with strategy and policies for its delivery.
-The context for the Borough Plan includes the National Planning Policy Framework (NPPF), 2012.
+The context for the Borough Plan includes the National Planning Policy Framework (NPPF), 2012 (Ministry of Housing, Communities & Local Government, 2012).
 This provides the national policy framework within which local policy should be prepared.